alek3y/dotfiles/README.md

 ## Configuration
 i3 is configured to work on **my** system, so you'll have to change some lines to make it working correctly. \
-For a more in depth look you should look at the [i3 Documentation](https://i3wm.org/docs/userguide.html).
+For a more in depth look you should read the [i3 Documentation](https://i3wm.org/docs/userguide.html).

-Either way, you'll probably want to change the wallpaper path for i3 and i3lock, the workspace configuration and the display layout using `xrandr` (I suggest you to read the manual for that so you won't face any problem with workspaces and display layout)
+Either way, you'll probably want to change the wallpaper path for i3 and i3lock, the workspace configuration and the display layout using `xrandr` (I suggest you to read the manual for that too so you won't face any problem with workspaces and display layout)

-Here's the list where you can find the configuration files:
+Here's the list of where you can find the configuration files:
 - i3: `~/.config/i3/config`
 - i3lock-color: `~/.config/i3/lockscreen.sh`
 - rofi: `~/.config/rofi/theme.rasi`